NicerEnterprises/businessLogic-forPHP-generic-databases/slouch/README.md

 Slouch
 ======

-Slouch is 'Sag' for PHP that includes database activity tapping[1] for a wide range of database servers (via generalizedDatabasesPHP).
+Slouch is 'Sag' for PHP that includes database activity tapping[1] for a wide range of database servers (via genericDatabasesPHP).

-* 1 : .../NicerAppWebOS/logic.databases/generalizedDatabasesPHP-1.0.0
+* 1 : .../NicerAppWebOS/logic.databases/genericDatabasesPHP-1.0.0

 Sag
 ===